 Okay, the offer doesn’t usually include a unicorn, but it might as well for all the good it does you if you’re trying to secure competitive pricing.
-Credit card processors that offer cash if they can’t “beat” or match your current processing rates will use a variety of tactics to get your business, and manipulate pricing so that they rarely have to pay out the cash.
+Credit card processors that offer cash if they can’t “beat” or match your current processing rates will use a variety of tactics to get your business, and manipulate pricing so that they rarely have to pay out the cash, even though they may not offer processing that saves you any money.
 Even worse, if you’re not careful, you could end up with more expensive rates than the ones you already had.

 - The Offer